UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_England/Other datasets/Other_datasets.md

-# Other datasets
+# NHS England other datasets
->Last modified: 19 Jun 2024
+>Last modified: 05 Jul 2024
 ## Introduction
 NHS England flows extracts of **three datasets** into the UK LLC TRE that do not fit into the other categories in the UK LLC Guidebook.
 These are the **Community Services Data Set (CSDS)**, the **Maternity Services Data Set (MSDS)** and the **Primary Care Medicines (PCM) dataset** - see Table 1.